Terrence Williams: Sacramento Kings (2012)

 After being waived by the Rockets, Williams signed a 10-day contract with the Sacramento Kings on March 21, 2012.
 He was signed for the remainder of the season on March 31, 2012.

 Guangdong Southern Tigers (2012–2013)

 In October 2012, Williams joined the Detroit Pistons for their training camp.
 On October 22, 2012, Williams was waived by the Detroit Pistons.

 In November 2012, he joined the Guangdong Southern Tigers of China.
 He left the Tigers in February 2013.

 Boston Celtics (2013)

 On February 20, 2013, Williams signed a 10-day contract with the Boston Celtics.
 On March 3, 2013, Williams re-signed to a multi-year contract with the Celtics.
+His appearance on May 3, 2013, in the Celtics’ Game 6 first round playoff loss to the New York Knicks would be his final appearance in the NBA.
 On June 30, 2013, he was waived by the Celtics.

 Türk Telekom (2013)

 In October 2013, Williams signed with Türk Telekom.
 He parted ways with them on November 14, after playing only two games in Turkish Basketball League.